MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0089-referenceableobjectdeletionnotallowed.md

 Reverting the change will fix this diagnostic.
 If deleting or renaming the object is required, the recommended approach is to mark it first as [ObsoleteState Pending](../properties/devenv-obsoletestate-property.md); if you are performing a rename, this is where you would introduce a new object with the new name.
 You can then mark the old object as [ObsoleteState Removed](../properties/devenv-obsoletestate-property.md) in a later version.

 > [!NOTE]
-> This rule treats renaming and deleting as the same thing.
-AppSourceCop cannot track renaming of objects without an ID.
+> This rule treats renaming and deleting as if it was the same action.
+The AppSourceCop analyzer cannot track renaming of objects without an ID.

 ## Code Examples
 ### Example 1: Deleting a Page Customization triggers the rule